Montekarl/Symfony_playground/readme.md

 -------------------------

-Generating AJAX request to Count Likes
+Generating AJAX request to store Likes
 -------------------------

 1. Create a new javascript file in public directory and add: